 In your local market, affiliating yourself with local restaurants and bars where sports bettors are already spending their time and money could be a focused and limited-investment strategy to reach the sports betting audience who isn’t currently engaging with your casino.
 Geo-targeting or geo-fencing these types of facilities allows you to thoughtfully target key audiences and deliver hyper-relevant messaging.
 Depending on the technology, audiences can be very specifically targeted to a building or even areas defined areas within a building (e.g., the sports desk within a casino).

 These affiliations could lead to sponsorships or events that get your name and your offering in front of a captive audience while they’re outside of the walls of your casino.
 You may choose to run a special promotion with a sports bar known for drawing fans of a particular sport, or even a particular team.
 Special offers, schedules, invitations to download an app, etc., could be used to relevantly and authentically reach very targeted sets of potential players.

 There is a ton of opportunity that can come from engaging in sports betting, and the time to start planning and acting is now.
 The sky is truly the limit once you understand what makes the most sense for your casino and your local market.

-This industry perspective was developed by LaneTerralever, an independent marketing agency with a specialized team focused on casino marketing.
-We've been fortunate enough to work with leading brands in the casino and gaming industry including Golden Entertainment (10 casinos), Desert Diamond Casinos, Cliff Castle Casino Hotel, Arizona Lottery, and MGM Grand.
+This industry perspective was developed by LaneTerralever, an independent marketing agency with a specialized team focused on commercial and indian casino marketing.
+We've been fortunate enough to work with leading brands in the casino and gaming industry including Golden Entertainment (10 casinos), Desert Diamond Casinos, Cliff Castle Casino Hotel, Arizona Lottery, and MGM Grand Las Vegas.